-Our Childhood and Adolescent Diabetes Program is the largest pediatric diabetes program in the Mid-Atlantic region, providing care for children and young adults from Washington, DC, Virginia, Maryland, and West Virginia.
+Children’s National is home to the largest pediatric diabetes program in the Mid-Atlantic region, providing care for children and young adults from Washington, DC, Virginia, Maryland, and West Virginia.
+We treat children and adolescents (up to age 22) with both Type 1 and Type 2 diabetes, with approximately 1,800 patient visits annually.

-In order to better serve our patients, Children’s National opened the Washington Nationals Diabetes Care Complex on June 5, 2013.
-The complex allows Children’s National to provide quality diabetes care with the help of its state-of-the-art outpatient treatment rooms and an education center, where families can participate in simulation labs to learn about proper nutrition and physical exercise - keys to diabetes management.
+The Washington Nationals Diabetes Care Complex is a highlight of our care delivery.
+The complex allows Children’s National to provide quality diabetes care through state-of-the-art outpatient treatment rooms and an education center, where families can participate in simulation labs to learn about proper nutrition and physical exercise — keys to successful diabetes management.
 The complex was made possible through a partnership with the Washington Nationals Dream Foundation.

 In addition to regular meetings with a physician, an intensive and comprehensive education program teaches you and your child how to control diabetes.